Faculty Hillary Crane, Ph.D. • Anthropology (on sabbatical fall 2013)

 HIST 322 Gender and Social History of East Asia – 5 credits.
 (VP or GP)

 HIST 333 Medieval Women and Men – 4 credits.
 (VP) MUSC 355 Women in Music – 3 credits.
 (CS or GP)

 POLS 333 Gender and Politics – 4 credits.
 (IS or GP) PSYC 262 Perspectives on Gender – 4 credits.
 (UQ or US)

 PSYC 347 Psychology of Women and Gender – 4 credits.

 SOAN 205 Gender and Society – 4 credits.
 (IS or US)

 SOAN 270 Latinas and Latinos in the U.S. – 4 credits.
 (IS or US)

 SOAN 460 Gender, Sexuality, and the Body – 4 credits.
 (MWI)

 TCCA 333 Gendered Communication – 3 credits.
 (IS or US)

 TCCA 353 Topics in Women’s Rhetoric – 3 credits.
-(IS or VP or US)
+(US or GP or IS or VP depending on topic)